 Step Into A Story (E/I)

-"Sports Spotlight" is a Waubonsee original show dedicated to highlighting the performances of Waubonsee Community College athletes.
+"Sports Spotlight" is dedicated to highlighting the performances of Waubonsee Community College athletes.
 The show host, Steve Moga, interviews various coaches and student-athletes.

-Enjoy basketball, volleyball and softball games on the Waubonsee Educational Channel.
-A select number of games are produced and directed by staff and students.
+WCC Basketball and volleyball games are broadcast on the Waubonsee Educational Channel.
+A select number of home games are produced and directed by ETVP staff and students.

-The Waubonsee Music department performs three concerts each and every semester.
-Join us for the Steel Drum Band, the Chorale and Concert Band and the Jazz Ensemble are broadcast throughout the year.
+Educational Television produces three music concerts each semester.
+Performances by the Steel Drum Band, the Chorale and Concert Band and the Jazz Ensemble are broadcast throughout the year.